South Barito Regency: Administrative districts

-South Barito Regency consists of six districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2021.
+South Barito Regency consists of six districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
 The 2020 figures are rounded to the nearest 100 persons.
-The table also includes the locations of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) in each district, and its postal codes.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (a total of 86 rural desa and 8 urban kelurahan - the latter comprising 3 towns in Dusun Selatan District together with the administrative centres of the other 5 districts), and its postal codes.

+Notes: (a) including 3 kelurahan - Buntok Kota, Hilir Seper and Jelapat. (b) Only nine villages had the postcode of 73751, while the town of Buntok Kota had 73711, the town of Hilir Seper had 73712, and the town of Jelapat and fifteen villages shared the postcode of 73713.

 Local government

 It is a second-level administrative division equivalent to a city.
 As a regency, it is headed by a regent who is elected democratically.
 Head of districts are appointed directly by the regent with the recommendation of the regency secretary.
 Executive power lies with the regent and vice regent while legislative function is exercised by the regency's parliament.

 Politics

 The regency is part of 4th Central Kalimantan electoral district, together with North Barito, Murung Raya, and East Barito Regency which together have 9 out of 45 representatives in provincial parliament.
 On regency level, it is divided into three electoral districts.
 Regency parliament has in total 25 representatives that are elected by the people of the regency in an election.
 Last election was in 2019 and the next one would be in 2024.